dsccommunity/xBitlocker/README.md

 .
 **xBLTpm** has the following properties.

-* Identity: Not actually used, so could be anything
+* Identity: A required string value which is used as a Key for the resource.
+  The value does not matter, as long as its not empty.
-* AllowClear: Indicates that the provisioning process clears the TPM, if necessary, to move the TPM closer to complying with Windows Server 2012 standards
+* AllowClear: Indicates that the provisioning process clears the TPM, if necessary, to move the TPM closer to complying with Windows Server 2012 standards.
 * AllowPhysicalPresence: Indicates that the provisioning process may send physical presence commands that require a user to be present in order to continue.
-* AllowImmediateReboot: Whether the computer can rebooted immediately after initializing the TPM
+* AllowImmediateReboot: Whether the computer can rebooted immediately after initializing the TPM.

 ## Examples